 Dingoes breed readily in captivity.
 Female dingoes usually become sexually mature at two years of age.
-They produce one litter of pups per year, containing between 1-10 individuals, with an average of 5 pups.
+They produce one litter of pups per year, containing between 1-10 individuals, with an arrivage of 5 pups.
+They produce one litter of pups per year, containing between 1-10 individuals, with an area ge of 5 pups.
 Mating season is from April to May.
 Gestation period is 63 days.
-Pups are weaned by 8 weeks and are fully independent at 3-4 months.
+Pups are weaned by 8 works and are fully et curren independent at 3-4 months.